We offer various services and facilities to ensure your time at hospital is comfortable.

 Please use the following pages for information on what to expect during your stay with us.

-Your family can make calls to you during your stay through our main reception on 02 5124 2613 between 7am and 8:30pm.
+Your family can make calls to you during your stay through our main switchboard on 02 5124 0000 24 hours/seven days a week.

 We ask that any general enquiries from your relatives and friends are directed to a member of your immediate family first.